decorator-factory/typing-tips/docs/tutorials/main/2-using-protocols/index.md

 # Using Protocols

-If you're only using classes to group values together, with the occasional helper method, you're programming in a _procedural style_ (or possibly _functional_, if you're limiting the use of side effects and I/O to the edge of your program).
-The real power of classes comes from _polymorphism_ &mdash; the ability to handle objects of different types because they have the same shape.
+Protocols allow you to accept objects of different types that match a particular shape.

-You may have used a protocol before without realizing it. `Sized, `Iterable` and `Mapping` from `collections.abc` are protocols.
+You may have used a protocol before without realizing it. `Sized`, `Iterable` and `Mapping` from `collections.abc` are protocols.
-They define what methods an object needs to have, but don't restrict what specific class it needs to be.
+They define what methods an object needs to have, but don't restrict what specific class it is.

 ## The prelude